5 Reasons why Medical Insurance is a Necessity, Not an Option

 Having adequate health insurance is one way to do it.
 The assurance of health coverage that comes with medical insurance allows us to rest assured in times of medical emergencies or even planned hospitalization.

-1. Cost of treatment is rising.
+1. The cost of treatment is rising.

 Of course, with progress in medical science, treatment for most major diseases is available today.
 But the strenuous costs of such medical procedures can become overwhelming if you do not have medical insurance.
 The expenses related to diagnosis, tests, follow up appointments with medical experts, to name a few, cannot be borne by everyone; that is where medical insurance comes to your aid.